 Italian incredibly high number of recipes derives from its being separated for centuries into many independent “states”, each one with its peculiar traditions, and from the variety of its territory (and what it could offer to be cooked).
 There’s also another aspect to consider: Italy was a rather poor country.
 The need to feed an increasing population with the available resources, united to the unbeatable Italian creativity, has given birth to some real weird, hence delicious, dishes.

 In this post I’m presenting a selection of my favorite “weird Italian dishes you are going to love”.
 Buon appetito!

-A mouth watering Bologna food guide to decipher a Bologna restaurant menu and to discover what to eat in Bologna, such as tortellini, lasagne and tagliatelle alla Bolognese.
-Get to know local specialties and learn how to eat like a local!
+A complete Bologna food guide to decipher a Bologna restaurant menu and to discover what to eat in Bologna such as tortellini, lasagne and tagliatelle

 Bologna amazing food is worldwide known, just think of Lasagne, Tortellini and Tagliatelle alla Bolognese.
 “Spaghetti alla Bolognese” are, just like “Pizza”, the most famous Italian dish in the world.
 Actually, you will never find “spaghetti alla Bolognese” in Bologna, but this is a different story…

 Like in many other Italian regions, the traditional cooking can vary a lot among the different towns of Emilia Romagna.
 You are likely to find rather different menus in Modena, Ferrara or Bologna.

 In this post I will talk mostly of Bologna food, leaving you the pleasure to discover the food peculiarities of the other Emilia Romagna cities.